Sir William Domville, 1st Baronet

-Sir William Domville, 1st Baronet (26 December 1742 – 8 February 1833) was Lord Mayor of London for 1813–14.
+Sir William Domville, 1st Baronet (26 December 1742 – 8 February 1833) was Lord Mayor of London in 1813–1814.

 He was born in St Albans, the son of Charles Domville of London and was a descendant of William Domville, elder brother of Gilbert Domvile, ancestor of the Domvile baronets of Templeogue.
 He set up in business as a bookseller in London before returning to live in St Albans.

 He was Master of the Worshipful Company of Stationers and Newspaper Makers, a Sheriff of London for 1804–05 and Lord Mayor of London for 1813–14.
 In 1805 he was elected an Alderman of Queenhithe Ward and made a baronet in 1814.

 He died on 8 February 1833 and was buried in St Albans Abbey.
 He had married Sally, the daughter of Archibald Finney and had two sons and five daughters.